Hey, millennials! In my last blog posts, I spoke about hiring millennials and keeping them in the workplace. This blog post is all about you all!

-While working here at Hire Ventures, I have been focused on the marketing and recruiting side of business.
-I have scheduled posts on Facebook, created new content for the website, and I have also looked at So.
+While working here at Hire Ventures, I have been focused on the marketing the recruiting side of the business.
+Its involved scheduling posts on Facebook, creating new content for the website and looking at So.
 Many.
 Resumes!
-As both Teresa and Robin already have experienced, I have now seen the good, the bad, and the ugly, when it comes to reviewing resumes.
+In Robin and I’s experience reviewing resumes, we have seen the good, the bad, and the ugly.

-Its honestly strange how even strong candidates can make mistakes that can hurt chances at landing their dream job.
+It’s honestly strange how even strong candidates can make mistakes that can hurt chances at landing their dream job.

-Crazy and unprofessional social media: Back in my freshman year of college, I posted an unflattering picture on Facebook.
-I know, shocking, but we all have our bad days.
-After a couple days, I began to think about who would see that terrible picture.
-After a week, I deleted this picture because I realized my future boss would see that picture and may judge me.
-Don’t wait a week to take down those pictures.
-If you post something that you wouldn’t want a future boss from seeing, make it private or just don’t post it!
-And please, make sure your public posts don’t contain curse words, boss-bashing statements or things that could be considered questionable in a professional workplace.
+Crazy and unprofessional social media: Let’s think back to your freshman year of college.
+Odds are, you posted an unflattering picture on Facebook.
+It’s not shocking, so don’t feel bad.
+We’ve all have our bad days.
+Now let’s think about who we would want to see that terrible picture.
+When posting pictures today, you may want to consider pressing delete because the odds are your future boss will see that picture and may judge you.
+Don’t wait a week to take them down.
+If you post something that you wouldn’t want a future boss from seeing, make it private, or just don’t post it!
+Lastly, please, make sure your public posts don’t contain curse words, boss-bashing statements, or things that could be considered questionable in a professional workplace.